rusticlion/Manastorm/manastorm_codebase_dump.md

 function ManaPool:getToken(tokenType)
     -- Find a free token of the specified type that's not in transition for i, token in ipairs(self.tokens) do
-        if token.type == tokenType and token.status == Constants.TokenStatus.FREE then
+        if token.type == tokenType and token.status == Constants.TokenStatus.FREE and
+           not token.returning and not token.inTransition then
             -- Mark as being used (using setState for state machine) token:setState(Constants.TokenStatus.CHANNELED)
             return token, i  -- Return token and its index end
+    end

+    -- Second pass - try with less strict requirements if nothing was found for i, token in ipairs(self.tokens) do
+        if token.type == tokenType and token.status == Constants.TokenStatus.FREE then
+            if token.returning then
+                print("[MANAPOOL] WARNING: Using token in return animation - visual glitches may occur") elseif token.inTransition then
+                print("[MANAPOOL] WARNING: Using token in transition state - visual glitches may occur") end

+            -- Use setState method for state machine transition token:setState(Constants.TokenStatus.CHANNELED)

+            -- Cancel any return animation
+            token.returning = false
+            token.inTransition = false
+            return token, i
+        end
     end